mugane-wahome/Temperature-prediction-using-multivariate-regression/README.md

 model describes how a response variable depends linearly on a number of predictor variables.
 Let Yi be the response variable and X1,X2,...,Xk be the explanatory variables.

+##  Estimation of Parameters
+The parameters of the fitted multiple linear regression model were estimated using the ordinary least squares method.
+Among the independent variables, pollution exhibited a strong negative relationship with the dependent variable, temperature, with a coefficient estimate of -0.02488.
+This indicated that as pollution levels increase temperature levels tend to decrease.
+In contrast, dew had a positive relationship with temperature, represented by a coefficient estimate of 0.4599, suggesting that higher dew levels correspond to higher temperatures.
+Pressure demonstrated an inverse relationship, as a decrease in pressure, represented by the coefficient estimate of -0.5005, was associated with lower temperatures.
+Wind speed exhibited a positive correlation with temperature, indicated by a coefficient estimate of 0.00997, meaning that higher wind speeds are linked to higher temperatures.
+Snow size and rainfall both had negative associations with temperature, with coefficient estimates of -0.6759 25
+Chapter 4.
+Results and Discussions 26
+and -0.5329, respectively, implying that larger snowfall and increased rainfall contribute to lower temperature

+The multiple linear regression model is of the form;
+temperature =522.6−0.02488pollution+0.4599dew
+−0.5005press+0.00997wnd spd
+−0.6759snow−0.5329rain

+The table below is of the parameter estimates for the multiple linear regression model.
+Variable Estimate Std.
+Error Pr(> |t|)
+(Intercept) 5.23e+02 4.07e+00 < 2e−16
+pollution -2.49e-02 2.88e-4 < 2e−16
+dew 4.60e-01 2.96e-3 < 2e−16
+press -5.01e-01 4.00e-3 < 2e−16
+wnd spd 9.97e-03 5.45e-4 < 2e−16
+snow -6.76e-01 3.36e-2 < 2e−16
+rain -5.33e-01 1.82e-2 < 2e−16

+##  Model adequacy